birtwistlelab/SPARCED/README.md

 The Docker image of the model and simulations are tested with multiple machines (examples properties below).
 The simulation times are:

     - Model file creation time: ~2min
-    - Model compilation time: 15-25min (depends on model size, i.e. species and observable numbers)
+    - Model compilation time: 15-25min (depends on model size, i.e. numbers of species and observables)
     - Model simulation time: ~1min for 24-hour simulation

 1. Ubuntu-Desktops: